ergoplatform/awesome-ergo/pages/devs.md

 This library is used internally in [Ergo Node](https://github.com/ergoplatform/ergo) and [ergo-wallet](https://github.com/ergoplatform/ergo/tree/master/ergo-wallet), the public interfaces are subject to change.

 ### Rust
-> is a implementation of ErgoScript cryptocurrency scripting language.

 [sigma-rust](https://github.com/ergoplatform/sigma-rust)  is an alternative and simple implementation of ErgoTree interpreter and transaction building tools.
 The goal for the Rust version is to be on par with Scala version feature-wise.
 At the moment, the Rust version is still significantly behind.
 Also the goal for the Rust version is to have bindings for web, iOS and Android.
 The Scala version will continue to be the primary choice for JVM ecosystem with Rust version covering the rest.
 To get better understanding on how to use it in your project check see [Usage Examples](https://github.com/ergoplatform/sigma-rust#usage-examples)